-8 Ways To Relieve Your Stress In 30 Seconds Or Less That Actually Work
+How To Handle Stress In 30 Seconds Or Less With These 8 Foolproof Methods

 When it comes to stress in general, it's worth it to remember there are legit things going on in your body that aren't really great for its sustained well-being.
 Oftentimes, your heart rate will increase when you're stressed, your muscles will tense up, your breath may become shallow.
 Sometimes you perspire, get dehydrated, or maybe you'll even feel body aches.
 Of course, that doesn't even begin to cover some of the more emotional feelings that overwhelm you when anxiety runs high, too.